patrykwicher/culinary-blog/README.md

 # culinary-blog

-Blog app based on Vue.js and Firebase, that allows to create posts with an image and text.
+Blog app based on Vue.js and Firebase, that allows to create account and posts with text and image.

 # Tech Stack
 - Vue.js